rgb250/Tool_Box/Git/git_tips.md

 ````
 ## 2) Know where config is stored

-``git config --list --show-scope`` To get the hierarchy at which a given Git configuration
+``git config --list --show-scop e`` To get the hierarchy at which a given Git configuration
 occured.
 ![git config --list](./images/get_config_info.png)
 To get as well the file in which the different configurations have been set replace ``scope``